mcarvin8/ava-sf-devops/README.md

 The following updates must be made to your GitLab repository:
 - The default merge commit message should be updated to include the description of the MR for UI merges.
 ![Merge Request Commit Message Template](.gitlab/images/mr-commit-message-template.JPG)
-- The default merge request description template should be updated to include the required Apex string template.
 - The default merge request description template should be updated to include the package.xml header and footer.
 ![Default Merge Request Description](.gitlab/images/default-mr-description.JPG)
 - Enable Merged Results Pipelines